-In See’s newest, The Tea Girl of Hummingbird Lane, she returns to those timeless themes.
-A powerful story about a family, separated by circumstances, culture, and distance, The Tea Girl of Hummingbird Lane paints an unforgettable portrait of a little known region and its people and celebrates the bond that connects mothers and daughters.
-It explores the lives of a Chinese mother and her daughter who has been adopted by an American couple.
+The Tea Girl of Hummingbird Lane returned to those timeless themes.
+A powerful story about a family separated by circumstances, culture, and distance, The Tea Girl of Hummingbird Lane paints an unforgettable portrait of a little-known region and its people and celebrates the bond between mothers and daughters.
+It explores the lives of a Chinese mother and her daughter, who has been adopted by an American couple.
 Both search for and find answers in the tea that has shaped their family’s destiny for generations.

-See has always been intrigued by stories that have been lost, forgotten, or deliberately covered up, whether in the past or happening right now in the world today.
-For Snow Flower, she traveled to a remote area of China—where she was told she was only the second foreigner ever to visit—to research the secret writing invented, used, and kept a secret by women for over a thousand years.
+See has always been intrigued by stories that have been lost, forgotten, or deliberately covered up, whether in the past or the present.
+Her approach to research has been influenced by her writer mother and anthropologist father.
+For Snow Flower, she traveled to a remote area of China—where she was told she was only the second foreign ever to visit—to research the secret writing invented, used, and kept private by women for over a thousand years.
 Amy Tan called the novel “achingly beautiful, a marvel of imagination.”
 Others agreed, and foreign-language rights for Snow Flower were sold to 39 countries.
-The novel also became a New York Times bestseller, a Booksense Number One Pick, has won numerous awards domestically and internationally, and was made into a feature film produced by Fox Searchlight.
-See’s most recent, China Dolls, the story of Asian-American nightclub performers of the 1930s and 1940s, was her fourth instant New York Times bestseller.
+The novel also became a New York Times bestseller and a Booksense Number One Pick.
+It won numerous awards domestically and internationally, and was made into a feature film produced by Fox Searchlight.
+China Dolls, the story of Asian-American nightclub performers of the 1930s and 1940s, was her fourth instant New York Times bestseller.
 O, The Oprah Magazine called it “a spellbinding portrait of a time burning with opportunity and mystery.”

-She was the Publishers Weekly West Coast Correspondent for thirteen years and her articles have appeared in Vogue, Self, and More, as well as in numerous book reviews around the country.
-She is also an engaged member of the Los Angeles arts community, where she served as guest curator for an exhibit on the Chinese-American experience at the Autry Museum of Western Heritage and helped develop and curate their Family Discovery Gallery, an interactive space for children and their families.
-She also curated the inaugural exhibition for the grand opening of the Chinese American Museum in Los Angeles.
+See was the Publishers Weekly West Coast Correspondent for thirteen years, and her writing has appeared in Vogue, Self, and More, among other places.
+See was named the National Woman of the Year by the Organization of Chinese American Women in 2001.
+She is also the recipient of the Chinese American Museum’s History Makers Award and the Golden Spike Award from the Chinese Historical Society of Southern California.
+See is an active member of the Los Angeles arts community, where she served as guest curator for an exhibit on the Chinese-American experience at the Autry Museum of Western Heritage and helped develop and curate their Family Discovery Gallery, an interactive space for children and their families.
+She also curated the inaugural exhibition for the grand opening of the Chinese American Museum in Los Angeles.here.